 This is a common problem in many houses, and it’s most likely to occur during cold weather.
 Heated air from your living space leaks into the attic.
 When the warm air comes into contact with a cold surface (the roof sheathing), condensation occurs.
 Because this happens continually during the heating season, sections of roof sheathing stay wet for a long period of time, creating ideal conditions for mold to take hold.
 Attic mold problems worsen considerably if a clothes dryer or bathroom vent fan dumps moist air into the attic space.
 The solution to both these mold problems is to thoroughly air-seal the attic and to duct dryers and vent fans to the exterior instead of to the attic.

-If you think sick building syndrome or indoor air quality issues may be affecting your home's health, contact Triple H Insulation, Heating & Cooling to schedule an inspection and estimate today!
+If you think sick building syndrome or indoor air quality issues may be affecting your home's health, contact Triple H Insulation to schedule an inspection and estimate today!
 If you live in Islip, Brookhaven, Huntington or nearby, we have the solutions you're looking for!